rhaleblian/neotrellis-osc/README.md

 where button_index is 0-15 and state is 1 when pressed.

-A message will be printed if an OSC message is received with address

-     /1/neotrellis/pixel
+Any OSC messages received will be printed.

-Right now nothing is done on the device when these arrive.
+Right now nothing special is done on the device when these arrive.

 ## Notes